Walter H. Hunt

-Walter H. Hunt (born 1959) is a science fiction novelist from Massachusetts, United States.
+Walter H. Hunt (born 1959) is an American science fiction novelist from Massachusetts, United States.

 Career

 Walter Hunt wrote a number of role-playing game books, including MechWarrior (1986) for FASA.

 His writings currently include the Dark Wing series, a military science fiction space opera, as well as numerous role-playing scenarios for various gaming companies.
 He is a graduate of Bowdoin College and an alumnus of Alpha Rho Upsilon fraternity at Bowdoin.

 Hunt's work experience has been as a software engineer and technical writer.
-He also has a deep interest in history (which he studied at college), in science fiction, which he has been reading since he watched Neil Armstrong walk on the moon, and in baseball.
+He also has a deep interest in history (which he studied at college), in science fiction, which he has been reading since he watched Neil Armstrong walk on the Moon, and in baseball.
 His most recent book, A Song in Stone, explores the mystery of Rosslyn Chapel and the fall of the Templars.

 He has also been a frequent contributor to Eric Flint's 1632-verse, most notably the 2015 novel 1636: The Cardinal Virtues which he co-wrote with Flint.

 Hunt is a Freemason.
 He lives in eastern Massachusetts with his wife and daughter.